cashewna/notes/src/pages/courses/genc3004/07-risk-management.md

 4. Identify how to MEAT the challenge of each risk
     - Mitigate, eliminate, accept, or transfer the risk.
 5. Take action now and then monitor

+## Estate Planning

+### Signing the Will
+- If incorrectly executed (signed) then it is invalid
+- You must sign the document
+- Your signature 'witnessed' by two people